underscoreio/underscoreio/src/html/_posts/2012-08-01-developer-price.md

 We’ve tackled this a number of times and would like to share the results of our fact finding and experience.

-In this posts, we'll look at the misconception of Scala developers being expensive.
+In this post we'll look at the misconception of Scala developers being expensive.

+---

 ## Java and Scala rates are about the same